-Let's look at a hypothetical example (illustrated below).
-Say Adrian is thinking about investing $250,000 in a taxable bond fund for 20 years.
+Let's look at a hypothetical example.
+Say Adrian is thinking about diversifying his portfolio by investing $250,000 in a taxable bond fund for 20 years.
 For this example, we will assume Adrian pays a 35.8% marginal income tax rate and the bond fund is assumed to earn a 6% rate of return each year—before taxes.
 (Actual rates of return may vary.)

 Can you benefit from an active asset location strategy?

-There are 3 main criteria that tend to indicate whether an active asset location strategy may be a smart move for you.
-The more these criteria apply to your situation, the greater the potential advantage in seeking enhanced after-tax returns.
+There are 4 main criteria that tend to indicate whether an asset location strategy may be a smart move for you.
+The more of these criteria that apply to your situation, the greater the potential advantage in seeking enhanced after-tax returns.

-You have a lot of tax-inefficient investments in taxable accounts: The more tax-inefficient assets you're currently holding in taxable accounts (see chart, below), the greater the potential to take advantage of active asset location.
+- You have significant assets in tax-inefficient investments held in taxable accounts: The more tax-inefficient investments, such as taxable bonds and taxable bond funds, you're currently holding in taxable accounts (see chart, below), the greater the potential to take advantage of asset location.

-If you are in a position to take advantage of an active asset location strategy, you have to choose which assets to assign to tax-advantaged accounts and which to leave in your taxable accounts.
+If you are in a position to benefit from an asset location strategy, you have to choose which assets to assign to your tax-advantaged accounts and which to leave in your taxable accounts.

-Bonds, with the exception of tax-free municipal bonds and US Saving Bonds, are generally highly tax-inefficient, because they generate interest payments that are taxed at ordinary income rates.
-Potentially higher returning types of fixed income investments, such as US High Yield and Emerging Markets Debt, are the most tax-inefficient.
+- Bonds and bond funds (with the exception of tax-free municipal bonds and funds, and US Savings Bonds) are generally highly tax-disadvantaged, because they generate interest payments that are taxed at relatively high ordinary income rates.
+Potentially higher returning types of bond investments, such as US high yield and emerging markets bond funds, are the most tax-disadvantaged.

-So, which investments do you put where to help maximize after-tax returns?
+So, which investments do you put where to help enhance after-tax returns?
 Each person will have to find the right approach for their particular situation.
-But generally you may want to consider putting the most tax-efficient investments in taxable accounts and the least in tax-deferred accounts like a traditional IRA, 401(k), or deferred annuity, or a tax exempt account such as a Roth IRA (see table below).
+But generally, depending on your overall asset allocation, you may want to consider putting the most tax-advantaged investments in taxable accounts and the least in tax-deferred accounts like a traditional IRA, 401(k), or a deferred annuity, or a tax-exempt account such as a Roth IRA (see chart below).

 To get going, consider first checking to see whether you've already taken full advantage of a 401(k) plan, Keogh, IRA, or other qualified retirement account that may be available to you.
 Generally, these accounts are the best place to start a program of active asset location, because they typically don't come with account fees, like some other options, but each comes with contribution and withdrawal restrictions.